Matariki is a time for remembrance, celebrating the present and looking to the future.

 Looking forward to the promise of a new year.

-• We can all connect to the core values of Matariki and Puanga and embrace the diverse ways for marking the new year
+• We can all connect to the core values of Matariki and embrace the celebration of the holiday.

-Mātauranga (traditional knowledge) is not held by one person in one place – it is held by many people across the motu.
-We can all play a part in learning and sharing mātauranga so that regional Matariki or Puanga traditions thrive for generations.
+Mātauranga (traditional knowledge) is not held by one person in one place – it is held by many people across the motu as well as the wider Pacific.
+We can all play a part in learning and sharing mātauranga at both a regional, national and even international level.
+The celebration of Matariki as a national holiday in French Polynesia Tahiti is one example of how people can come together and share their own experiences and knowledge.

 The values of Matariki